gfk-ba/datateam-test-1/README.md

 ### Constraints

--   Your import should be linear in the number of data points.
+-   Given a fixed number of records, the import speed should grow _linearly_ with the number of attributes.

 ### Submission